akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/welcome.md

-# 👋 Welcome in this guide!
+# 👋 Welcome to this guide!

 This tutorial will teach you:
 > How to connect the PIM with the REST API on a 4.0 or a 5.0 PIM